SharkSnack/shiren-5/content/items/weapons.md

 ### Kaburagi

-Obtained by wishing for an unstoppable weapon in <a href="/shiren5/dungeon/inori-cave">Inori Cave</a>.<br/>Strongest weapon in the game, and its resonance effect lets you deal somewhat meaningful<br/>damage to early game night monsters, which can be boosted further by equipping a <a href="/shiren5/item/bracelets#night-ward">Night Ward</a>.
+Obtained by wishing for an unstoppable weapon in <a href="/dungeons/inori-cave">Inori Cave</a>.<br/>Strongest weapon in the game, and its resonance effect lets you deal slightly meaningful<br/>damage to night monsters, which can be boosted further by equipping a <a href="/items/bracelets#night-ward">Night Ward</a>.

-Shugouseki vs. Kaburasutegi as a main weapon for dungeons that allow carry-in items<br/>comes down to whether or not you want to equip 2 bracelets.
+Shugoseki Swd vs. Kaburasutegi as a main weapon for dungeons that allow carry-in items<br/>comes down to whether or not you want to equip 2 bracelets.

 <table class="itemDetailsTable">
   <tbody>